neilenns-projects/zse-training-academy/content/developing-s1/weather-forecasts/index.md

 ## METAR and TAF in practice

-As an S1, the most common use for weather forecasts is to verify the altimeter prior to issuing a clearance, to ensure the aircraft's filed flight level is valid.
+As an S1, the most common use for weather forecasts is to verify the altimeter before issuing a clearance, to ensure the aircraft's filed flight level is valid.

 ### Example 1